FhatrkFheng/Vegetable-Image-Classification-with-machine-learning/README.md

 Install the dataset on this link provided. https://www.kaggle.com/datasets/misrakahmed/vegetable-image-dataset

+NOTE: The dataset must be in the same directory from the project folder

 ## ⚙️ Project Setup

 1. **Clone the repository** or **download the notebook file**